582Multimedia/web4-db-cms/notes/wp-custom.md

 > [!TIP]
 > Practice adding new post from your Custom Type.
 >
-> Now add 4 more movies to your list of movies and add in all relevant details.
+> Now add at least 4 more movies to your list of movies along with all relevant details for each movie.

 ## Displaying Custom Post Types inside wordpress (Optional)